 Since their discovery in a Belgian laboratory in the late 80s, the distinctive properties of nanobodies have intrigued scientists around the world.

-"Although they work very similarly to the antibodies found in the human immune system, the nanobodies offer a number of unique benefits for effective therapies against SARS-CoV-2."
-To say it is the co-inventor Aashish Manglik, MD, PhD, assistant professor of pharmaceutical chemistry who frequently employs nanobodies as a tool in his research on the structure and function of proteins that send and receive signals across the cell membrane.
+“Although they function very similarly to antibodies found in the human immune system, nanobodies offer a number of unique advantages for effective therapies against SARS-CoV-2.”
+This is what the co-inventor says Aashish Manglik, MD, PhD, assistant professor of pharmaceutical chemistry who frequently employs nanobodies as a tool in his research on the structure and function of proteins that send and receive signals across the cell membrane.

 The advantages of nanobodies